-ECHA took into account your comments and amended all the request(s) to state testing with the registered substance.
+ECHA took into account your comments and amended all the request(s) to state testing with the analogue substance, only.

 ECHA notified the draft decision to the competent authorities of the Member States for proposals for amendment.

 As no amendments were proposed, ECHA adopted the decision under Article 51(3) of REACH.